lachholden/obsidian-recipe-view/docs/usage/scaling.rst

 .. image:: /_static/scaling.gif
    :width: 200

 Easily scale the ingredient quantities in your recipes using the widget at the top of the recipe card.
-By default, it will scale detected quantities in checkable ingredient lists only.
+By default, it will scale detected quantities in :ref:`checkable ingredient lists<Checkable ingredient lists>` only.
 Numbers will be detected as quantities if either they are alone at the start of a bit of a text (e.g. "**1** egg" or "**2** dashes of brandy"), or if they are with a usual scaled cooking unit anywhere in text (e.g. "plus an extra **50 g** for dusting").
 The number can be in any of the following formats:

 * 450 g – an integer
 * 1/4 tsp – a text fraction